-development of traffic data collection
+development traffic data collection

 The Development Of Traffic Data Collection Methods